person cooking at a stove

 Classic burger cheese melts best and gives the most authentic takeaway-style result.
 Regular sliced cheese can be used, but it will not melt quite as smoothly.

 The Peri Peri Sauce can be made up to four weeks ahead and stored in a sealed jar in the fridge.
 Stir well before using.
+The sauce gets better with age.

-• When preparing dried chillies, it is best to wear gloves and avoid touching your face, as the oils can irritate skin and eyes.
+• When preparing the dried chillies, it is best to wear gloves and avoid touching your face, as the oils can irritate skin and eyes.

 • Heat levels will vary depending on the chillies used, so taste and adjust to suit your preference.
 The sauce is also fantastic brushed over roast chicken, grilled chicken pieces, or used as a marinade or basting sauce.